mboorstin/agc6375/README.md

 -------------

 * Bluespec: Follow the installation directions at https://github.com/B-Lang-org/bsc, and make sure the `bsc` binary is in your path.
-* SceMi: The basic Bluespec installation doesn't come with a copy of the Bluespec SceMi library.
-Get a copy of it and put it in your Bluespec library directory.
 * VirtualAGC compontents: Install `yaDSKY2`, `yaYUL`, and `LM_Simulator` from https://github.com/virtualagc/virtualagc, and make sure they are in your path.
 * Submodules: Get the submodules fetched with `git submodule update --init --recursive`.